patzib/Master-s_Thesis/README.md

 First, run the rag_eval_benchmark_tests.ipynb notebook to create the two csv's which contain the answers of the chatbot and its base model on the TriviaQA and TruthfulQA datasets.

 These csv's are then attached to an LLM of your choice and evaluated using the prompts which can be found in the Thesis.
-The LLM then outputs its evaluations in two distinct csv files.
-These csv files can then be manually be put together to have all relevant evaluation data in one single csv.
+The output of the LLM can then be saved in two distinct csv files.